citizen-proposal-APP/CitizenProposalApp/README.md

    and `- 8081:8081` under `services.backend.ports` in `compose.yml`.
 You can
    customize the port number to your liking.

-6. Run `docker compose --profile backend up -d` to start the backend app and the DB.
+6. Run `docker compose up backend db -d` to start the backend app and the DB.
 7. After a few seconds, check the logs of the DB service with either `docker compose logs` or with the Docker Desktop GUI.
 You should see the line `GENERATED ROOT PASSWORD: ...`.
 This will be the root password of the DB.